-- a) The Accounts Receivable section gets a daily report of outstanding debtors and takes appropriate action regarding outstanding debt.
-Monthly reports are sent to the Deputy Section 151 Officer. - b) The Accounts Payable section provides monthly statistics of invoices paid to the Deputy Section 151 Officer as well as quarterly and annual reports.
+- a) The Accounts Receivable section provides monthly statistics of outstanding debtors to Directors who take appropriate action regarding the outstanding debt - b) The Accounts Payable section provides monthly statistics of invoice performance to Directors who take appropriate action.

 8.6.
 PROCEDURES FOR BANKING OF FUNDS